 Crushing Strength: 7,490 lbf/in2 (51.7 MPa)

 Color/Appearance: Pale yellow or cream, darkening with age to golden yellow.
 Heartwood and sapwood are usually indistinguishable.
 Avodire can exhibit a range of grain patterns, such as wavy, mottled, and rippled, with an almost-shimmering chatoyance, making it a popular choice for veneering applications.

 Grain/Texture: Grain can be straight, wavy, or irregular and interlocked.
 Texture is fine, with a high natural luster.

 Rot Resistance: Avodire is non-durable in regards to decay resistance, and is susceptible to insect attack.

-Workability: Avodire is generally regarded as having good working characteristics, and is easy to work with hand or machine tools: though wood with interlocked grain can pose a challenge with tearout while being planed.
+Workability: Avodire is generally regarded as having good working characteristics, and is easy to work with hand or machine tools, though wood with interlocked grain can pose a challenge with tearout while being planed.
 The wood also has a slight blunting effect on tool cutters.
-Avodire glues and finishes well.
+Glues and finishes well.

 Odor: No characteristic odor.

 Pricing/Availability: Avodire is commonly sold as a veneer for a moderate price, though boards are also available.
-Avodire lumber is likely to be in the medium price range for an imported hardwood, comparing similarly to other mid-range African timbers such as Padauk.
-Veneer or solid lumber with highly figured grain is likely to be much more expensive.
+Avodire lumber is likely to be in the medium price range for an imported hardwood, though veneer or solid lumber with highly figured grain is likely to be much more expensive.